jeeliz/jeelizWeboji/README.md

 **NOTICE: Apple<sup>&copy;</sup>'s lawyers threatened us to file a complain on the 21th of August 2019 for infringing their intellectual property.
-So we have removed our main demo [webojis.com](http://webojis.com) and we have replaced the 3D animated fox by a raccoon.**
+So we have replaced the 3D animated fox by a raccoon.**

 **Indeed, Apple<sup>&copy;</sup> owns the intellectual property of 3D animated foxes (but not on raccoons yet).
 Thank you for your understanding.**